Cash Flow Chart

 The cash flow chart is a great analytical tool that brings a real added value to the financial analysis process.
-This document is sometimes often poorly known by financial analysts because the individual accounts do not currently provide for it in France.
+This document is sometimes often poorly known by financial analysts.
+Since the individual accounts do not currently provide for it in France.
 It is important to know how to read and interpret this financial statement and integrate it into the overall approach of financial analysis.

-The flow chart is an essential document to implement or understand the financial management of a company because it traces all the origins and uses of cash of a period.
+The flow chart is an essential document to implement or understand the financial management of a company.
+Since because it traces all the origins and uses of cash of a period.

 It tracks all cash flows, cash receipts and disbursements, for a period.
 It explains how one passes from the balance sheet of the year N-1 to the balance sheet of the year N. For this reason, it is said that it provides a dynamic view of the balance sheet.

-- Cash flow from operations (FTA) : it indicates which cash surplus was generated by the company’s own activity resulting from its turnover;
+- (FTA) Cash flow from activities: it indicates which cash surplus was generated by the company’s own activity resulting from its turnover;

-- Cash flow from investing (FTI) : it shows the disbursements resulting from the acquisition of fixed assets, net of cash received from the sale of fixed assets;
+- (FTI) Cash flow from investing: it shows the disbursements resulting from the acquisition of fixed assets, net of cash received from the sale of fixed assets;

-- Cash flow from financing (FTF) : it tracks all cash inflows and outflows relating to financing choices: capital contribution, payment of dividends, loans issued and repaid, amounts lent by shareholders, etc
+- (FTF) Cash flow from financing: it tracks all cash inflows and outflows relating to financing choices: capital contribution, payment of dividends, loans issued and repaid, amounts lent by shareholders, etc.

-The sum of all cash flows represents the change in cash position and results in the end-of-year cash position, the same cash position as that shown on the end of period balance sheet.
+The sum of all cash flows represents the change in cash position and results in the end-of-year cash position.
+Moreover the same cash position as that shown on the end of period balance sheet.

 Analyze Cash Flow Activity (FTA)

 The cash flow of the activity represents the surplus of cash generated by the main activities of the company, i.e. its turnover, excluding investment and financing activities.
-This surplus reflects the creation of wealth generated by the company, it is obviously vital at the same time to repay the loans, self-finance part of the investments, pay dividends, etc
+This surplus reflects the creation of wealth generated by the company.
+Thus obviously it is vital at the same time to repay the loans, self-finance part of the investments, pay dividends, etc.

 In contrast to the two following flows, the flow of activity is determined indirectly: